omar-polo/amused/README.md

 (I *think* it's possible to compile it on other UNIX-like systems too by providing shims for some non-portable functions -- hello libbsd -- and assuming that sndio is available.
-And that you bundle a copy of imsg.c too)
+And bundling a copy of imsg.c too)

 ## building